Serpentine SolarShuttle Boat

-A soothing structure, the Diana, Princess of Wales Memorial Fountain is a circular stream that cascades gently and reassembles in a pool at the bottom; paddling is encouraged.
-It was unveiled in mid-2004, instigating an inevitable debate over matters of taste and gravitas.
+A soothing monument, the Diana, Princess of Wales Memorial Fountain is a circular stream that cascades gently and reassembles in a pool at the bottom; paddling is encouraged.